 What went wrong?

 When IBM came knocking, Gary wasn’t home.
-His wife Dorothy and a team of DRI lawyers met the IBM team and apparently, failed to inspire any confidence in the latter.
+His wife Dorothy and a team of DRI lawyers met the IBM team and apparently, failed to inspire any confidence in them.

 By the time, Gary met the IBM team, a fair bit of damage was done.
 Gary wanted to sell CP/M on a royalty basis, retaining its name.
 IBM wanted to pay a one-time fee instead.

-This upset Gary.
-IBM sensing a legal infringement approached Gary with a solution that it would license both Microsoft’s PC-DOS and DRI’s CP/M with its line of PCs and let the market decide which is better.
+IBM sensing a legal infringement approached Gary with a solution that it would license both Microsoft’s PC-DOS and DRI’s CP/M with its line of PCs and let the market decide which one is better.

 Confusion reigned supreme